Art and Activism

 - Think critically about the forms and functions of art — how does art work? what can it do?

 - Study and debate the history of activist and political art.

-- Work in teams to plan and implement your own form of artistic activism.
+- Work in teams to plan and implement your own form of artistic or creative activism.

 ARTH260: Art and Activism.
 You will discover the modern history of political art and creative activism, from the time of the Russian and Mexican Revolutions through the rise of Feminism, the Vietnam War, and Black Lives Matter.
 (3 credit course, fulfills General Education requirements of I-Series and Humanities).